-You can tell weight vests are more popular these days by the increased volume of weight vests on the market.
-There are dozens of weight vest companies with products that range below $100 to well over $300.
-Which are the best for you and your goal and budget?
+You can tell weight vests are more popular these days by their increased volume on the market.
+There are dozens of weight-vest companies with products that range below $100 to well more than $300.
+Which are the best for you, your goal and budget?

-Here is a list of the top weight vests I have encountered over the years.
-I have tested 11 weight vests personally, varying in weights and price.
+I have tested 11 weight vests, varying in weight and price.
 Below is a multi-level review as well as the workouts we often conduct with them.

-The weight vests are adjustable with several individual weights and pockets to place them in.
+The weight vests are adjustable, with several individual weights and pockets in which to place them.

-Must have: They do have a $40 velcro sweat liner which is key to be able to wash after a sweaty workout.
-Otherwise, you will have a funky smelling piece of gear that resembles two-day old hockey pads.
+They do have a $40 Velcro sweat liner, which is key to being able to wash after a sweaty workout.
+Otherwise, you will have a funky-smelling piece of gear that resembles two-day-old hockey pads.

-One of our favorite weight vest workouts is a Murph made popular by Crossfit (1 mile run, 100 pullups, 200 pushups, 300 squats, 1 mile run).
+One of our favorite weight-vest workouts is a Murph made popular by CrossFit (one-mile run, 100 pull-ups, 200 push-ups, 300 squats, one-mile run).
 This vest works great for that, as do most vests.

 ZFOSports Weight Vest

-The straps are connected with Velcro and do the job of securing the vest to your torso, but they can get easily tangled.
+The straps are connected with Velcro and do the job of securing the vest to your torso, but they can get tangled easily.
 Some of the newer vests have sewn-in straps that are less likely to get lost or tangled.
-The shoulders are not the most comfortable, but they are not painful either.
+The shoulders are not the most comfortable, but they are not painful, either.

-But, this is the best vest out there for under $100 in my opinion.
+But this is the best vest out there for under $100.

 Tac Tec Plate Carrier Vest